-This document replaces Issue 7 of the Client Procedures Circular CPC-2-3-07, Maritime Mobile Service Identities (MMSIs) .
+This document replaces Issue 6 of the Client Procedures Circular CPC-2-3-07, Maritime Mobile Service Identities (MMSIs).

 This Client Procedures Circular (CPC) provides information about identities in the maritime mobile service.
-It describes the required procedures for communicating with Industry Canada to obtain identities or to register preprogrammed identities.
+It describes the required procedures for communicating with Innovation, Science and Economic Development Canada (ISED) to obtain identities or to register preprogrammed identities.

 Aids to navigation (AtoN): Radiocommunication stations that aid navigation at sea.